shathee/react-product-list/README.md

 `npm install`
 - to run in Development server
 `npm start`
-- or For Production Run
+- to build for Production
-`npm build`
+`npm run build`